danships/genie-docs/README.md

 and responds via speech to text (tts).
 Features offline hotword/wake word detection and supports multiple tts engines, both offline and online.

+**Development on this project has gotten a lower priority, it has turned out to be very difficult to develop a reliable and fast voice recognition service, focus is now more on genie-router.
+Once that project is stable, voice will get more priority.**

 [repository](https://github.com/matueranet/genie-ai)

 ## genie-point